Virginia Guaranteed Assistance Program (VGAP)

 **Transfer students must self-identify within 2 semesters of entering VT as VGAP-eligible by providing award letter from prior college showing VGAP was awarded for prior academic year.**

-- Must file the FAFSA by our Priority Filing Deadline.
+- Must file the FAFSA or VASA App by our Priority Filing Deadline.

 - Must be a resident of Virginia